JBlitzar/flopper-one/CAD/README.md

 case.step contains just the case.

-flopper_one_assembly.step contains the assembly. (note: the wifi card doesn't stick out that far in real life)
+flopper_one_assembly.step contains the assembly. (note: the wifi antenna doesn't stick out that far in real life)

 I plan to iterate upon this case once I have real measurements from hardware, but this serves as a preliminary starting point.